tjvantoll/www.tjvantoll.com/_posts/2025-03-17-vibecoding.md

 ![A map application I built with Cursor](/images/posts/2025-03-17/maps.gif)

-As I’m writing this I’m still shocked I was able to build this tool so easily.
+As I’m writing this I’m still shocked I was able to build my map debugging tool so easily.
 While this app isn’t solving the world’s most difficult software problem—it’s not solving a trivial problem either.

 But as I’ve continued to experiment I’ve found that this was actually a perfect use case for vibecoding.
 My app had clear requirements, and I didn’t have to incorporate my output into an existing application with constraints or integration challenges.

-Interestingly this idea of using vibecoding to solve one-off problems like this also came up in the New York Times vibecoding article.
+Interestingly this idea of using vibecoding to solve specific, one-off problems like my map also came up in the New York Times vibecoding article.

 > “My own vibecoding experiments have been aimed at making what I call “software for one” — small, bespoke apps that solve specific problems in my life.
 These aren’t the kinds of tools a big tech company would build.
 There’s no real market for them, their features are limited and some of them only sort of work.”